hichana/udacity/P3/PROJECT/p3_project_notes.md

 PROJECT GOALS AND MILESTONES:
+* Introductory notes
+	* this will be also an exercise into the power of VIM
+	* maybe just suggest improvement can be adding altitudes to really visualize on OpenStreetMap global warming land disappearance over time
-* Parse and clean OpenStreetMap data
+* Parse and clean(for Validity, accuracy, completeness, consistency, uniformity) OpenStreetMap data
 	* √Identify, archive, document Data File
-	* √Research and document basic structure and use-case for Data File
+	* √inspect and document general structure
-	* √Prepare working sample of Data File
-		* √Investigate structure of working sample (visually)
-			* √lost structure of original b/c grabbing kth elem
-				* EXP: find way to build sample that is cleaner
-					* iterparse iterates over every elem/child
-					* need iterate only over direct children
-					* does element object have children?
-	* Audit data(script)
-		* √Identify focus
-			* √going with natural features
-		* √Create appropriate dict for auditing one or more features
-			* √What keys exist?
-And what types of values do they hold?
-		* Determine what to clean
+	* √Speculate on what to work with specifically
-			* One way elem (321535489) has incorrect keys (ex. "k=FCODE")
-				* ok?
-There's only one...
-			* Multiple values in values that are supposed to be unique
-				* 4344824
+	* √Inspect/audit

-	* Validity, accuracy, completeness, consistency, uniformity
-	* Identify focus/scope for cleaning
+	* Write scripts to perform cleaning
-	* Clean data(data.py-inspired script, uses audit script)
 * Convert into database
 * Perform statistical analysis using database queries of the data, investigate any other questions I may have
+	* √Prepare sample of data set for others to see/open
+		* √Investigate structure of working sample (visually)
+			* √all good
 	* Ex
 		* size of file
 		* number of unique users